status-im/specs/status-whisper-mailserver-spec.md

 you either have to be a bit tech-savvy to run your own node, or rely on someone else to run it for you.

-Currently Status Gmbh provides mailservers in an altruistic manner, but this is suboptimal from a decentralization, continuance and risk point of view.
+Currently one of Status's legal entities provides mailservers in an altruistic manner, but this is suboptimal from a decentralization, continuance and risk point of view.
 Coming up with a better system for this is ongoing research.